code-on/django-tastypie/README.rst

 * Validation reworked.
 Now you can't pass data through validation if field is not validated by form
 * ``FormValidation`` applies validated data to ``bundle.data``, all other data are ignored.
 * Removed PATCH method.
 PUT method can be used as PATCH - to update few fields.
+* Fixed logging errors to 'django.request' even if DEBUG=True, how it works in Django.

 Requirements
 ============